 Whilst it is hard to leave the beach, pool, sunbed or balcony behind and put on some clothes, you won’t want to miss the wonderful things that are going on in the local area.

-It’s a little known area of Spain as far as Brits are concerned, and I can’t fathom why, as it’s incredibly vibrant, steeped in history, with stunning landscapes, up-market and cosmopolitan towns and plenty to see and do, all year round.
+It’s a little known area of Spain as far as Brits are concerned, but it shouldn’t be as it’s incredibly vibrant, steeped in history, with stunning landscapes, up-market and cosmopolitan towns and plenty to see and do, all year round.

 Cartagena – ‘Puerto de Culturas’

-A walled city with its roots in Pre-Roman times, it’s a major Spanish naval port and the home of the submarine – the first of which you will find in ARQUA museum.
+A walled city with its roots in Pre-Roman times, it’s a major Spanish naval port and the home of the submarine.

-Historical sites include Punic ramparts, built when Cartagena was created as Qart-Hardast by invaders (including Hannibal of Elephant/Alps fame) from what we now know as Tunisia, the impressive Roman Theatre and museum, recently restored Roman remains at La Molinete, “Fuerte de Navidad” – Christmas Fort , ARQUA – the national museum of marine archeology, Torres Park with the Castillo de la Concepcion castle, fabulous views and panoramic lift, the Military Museum (where some of El Portús’ British residents work as volunteers – they’d be delighted to show you around…), museum dedicated to the Spanish Civil War in the actual shelters used, and much, much more.
+Historical sites include Punic ramparts, built when Cartagena was created as Qart-Hardast by invaders (including Hannibal of Elephant/Alps fame) from what we now know as Tunisia, the impressive Roman Theatre and museum, recently restored Roman forum and temple remains at La Molinete, “Fuerte de Navidad” – Christmas Fort , ARQUA – the national museum of marine archeology, Torres Park with the Castillo de la Concepcion castle, fabulous views and panoramic lift, the Military Museum, a museum dedicated to the Spanish Civil War in the actual shelters used, and much, much more.

-Culture Vultures will enjoy many music, film, art and dance events and festivals and visit the modern art museum MURAM, Teatro Circo and the newly built, state-of-the-art concert hall and conference centre, El Batel.
+Culture Vultures will enjoy many music, film, art and dance events and festivals and visit the modern art museum MURAM, Teatro Circo and the state-of-the-art concert hall and conference centre, El Batel.

-All in all, it’s a wonderfully Cosmopolitan town with super restaurants and great shopping, with street markets every weekday.
+All in all, it’s a wonderfully cosmopolitan place with super restaurants and great shopping.

 …and it doesn’t matter what time of year you visit El Portús, there’s probably a festival going on…